Beamter: Privileges and restrictions

 Entities that may employ Beamte include the federal government, the 16 state governments and all local authorities, certain corporations, agencies and foundations governed by public law, such as the Catholic and Lutheran churches, whose priests have a status similar to that of Beamte.
 These are not, however, employed by the state but by the churches in their capacity as corporations of public law.

 Becoming a

 A prospective Beamter must be a national of the Federal Republic of Germany or of a member state of the European Union (although there are now multiple exceptions), and must generally achieve the status by the age of 35.
-There are four professional tracks for Beamte, depending on their education:
+There are four professional career tracks for Beamte, depending on their education: